lautiamkok/Vite-Vanilla/README.md

     * http://localhost:3000/states/ for examples of using [Vuex](https://v3.vuejs.org/guide/migration/introduction.html#vuex)

-    Then start developing the rest of pages in the root directory following these two preceding examples.
+    Then start developing the rest of pages in the root directory following these preceding examples.

 # Building for Prototyping